law-liet/uniRW/README.md

 # uniRW [![pypi](https://badge.fury.io/py/uniRW.svg)](https://badge.fury.io/py/uniRW)
 **uniRW** is a universal reader & writer package for complex, stateful data file processing.

-* **Declarative:** Declare value structures and hierarchies, declare value interactions (map, filter, reduce), declare the state to be kept track of, declare the file structure, and **uniRW** will process the data in a predictable way.
+* **Declarative:** Declare value structures and hierarchies, declare the state to be kept track of, declare the file structure, and **uniRW** will take care the details and process data in a predictable way.
+Declarative processing enables easy debugging and focuses on logic.
 * **Reusable:** Reuse a reader/writer in reading/writing multiple files.
 Reuse common value structures in different readers/writers.
-Extract common patterns in input file and standardize output file.
+Compose simple hierarchies into more complex hierarchies.
+Focus on common patterns in input files and standardize output files.
 * **Universal:** Process any files with lines split by any regular expressions.
 Apply user-defined map, filter and reduce, keep track of evolving state during processing.
 Store and output data in a user-defined hierarchy of values.